 Renowned brands, including Color Oops, One ’n Only Colorfix, Malibu C, and Pulp Riot Hair, offer high-quality removers for semi-permanent color.
 Make sure you buy the right type for your dye.

-How to Use Color Oops Bold Color Remover:
+How a Colorist Runs a Bold Color Remover:

-Mix the remaining developer included in the kit, lightening powder, and bond masque in a non-metallic bowl.
-A metallic bowl can react with bleach.
+The remaining developer, lightening powder, and bond masque are mixed in a non-metallic bowl; metal can react with bleach.

-When the time is up, remove the cap and rinse thoroughly until the water runs clear.
-Follow with shampoo and conditioner.
+When time is up, the cap comes off and the hair is rinsed until the water runs clear, then shampooed and conditioned.

-After rinsing and conditioning, you may be able to recolor your hair the same day if it still feels strong.
-Do a strand test first.
+After rinsing and conditioning, the maker allows same-day recoloring if hair still feels strong, but FDA guidance is more conservative: wait at least 14 days after bleaching before another oxidative dye, and repeat the 48-hour skin test before every color use.
+If you do recolor, do a strand test first.
 On porous ends, color can grab darker than expected, so consider a demi or semi gloss, or go 1 level lighter than your target.

 Malibu C DDL XL Direct Dye Lifter and Pulp Riot Hair Blank Canvas Packette semi-permanent color removers are options for professional use.

 Professionals are trained to correct hair color, along with all sorts of hair mishaps.
 Removing semi-permanent hair color is likely something they often do.
-Here is the hairstylist and salon locator from Pulp Riot and Malibu C
+Here are the hairstylist and salon locators from Pulp Riot and Malibu C.

 Worst-case scenario: The dye does not lift evenly, hair feels very dry, or breakage starts.
 A pro can help correct tone, blend lines, and reduce damage using safer steps.
 If the pigment will not budge, they can still camouflage it using techniques like balayage or ombre, or foil highlights.
 They may even use bleach to lift the unwanted color off and give you a whole new look.